 If you have any additional questions that are not answered, please contact the Under-Secretary-Generals, at:

 Maddie Meyer: firstname.lastname@example.org

 Connor Cameron: email@example.com

 If you are a BCPS teacher with BCPS policy questions please reach out to Ms. Reneé Baylin, (410) 809-4017 or firstname.lastname@example.org.

 Regular office hours are Monday – Friday (8-5pm).
 If you call and no one answers, or it is not during our regular office hours, please leave a detailed message with your name, why you are calling, and a good call-back number.

 8000 York Road

 Towson, Maryland 21252

-Your one-time fee payment covers the first 12 high school students and the 1st teacher for the whole Model UN cycle from August to April.
+Your one-time fee payment covers the first 12 high school students and the 1st teacher for the whole Model UN cycle from August to March.
 There is an additional fee for each additional high school student and/or teacher beyond the base delegation.

 While our program is aimed at 10th grade students, we will open the program up to other grades as space become available.
-Student’s age is not a factor so long as they are in high school.
+Student’s age is not a factor as long as they are in high school.